Anastasia-at/Anastasia-at/README.md

 - To determine whether it is cost-effective to expand this business and open a new store in a new region.<br>

 **Tools used**:
-- Google Sheets (pivot tables, vlookup, text functions)
+- Excel (pivot tables, vlookup, text functions)
 - KPIs (CR, AOV, ARPPU, CPO, CPL, ROI/ROMI, LTV)

 ### :arrow_right: E-commerce project